Kushagra Tiwary

 In Typography Outline

-Oct.
-2023: Co-organizer and speaker for Workshop on AI For Accelerating Scientific Discovery: Using AI to Accelerate Science, RD, and Augment Engineering & Design (website, slides upcoming!)
+Accelerating Discovery: Using AI to accelerate Science, R&G, and Augment Engineering & Design

 Nikhil Behari, Akshat Dave, Kushagra Tiwary, William Yang, Ramesh Raskar